connectedbydata/connectedbydata.org/_projects/2024-gca-ai.md

 ## Get involved

-Between May and July 2024 we’re carrying out a series of interviews, focus groups and workshops to explore:
+Between May and July 2024 we’ve carrying out a series of interviews, focus groups and workshops to explore:

 - **AI governance issues that a global citizens assembly could address;**
 - **Design options for an inclusive global assembly** including if and how emerging technologies can be used to support the process;
 - **Institutional structures and touch-points** including possible organisational models and  relationships for an assembly;
 - **Strategic choices and theories of change** to ensure that an assembly gives citizens and communities a powerful voice in the governance of data and AI.

-By the end of July we’ll produce a draft options paper for comment and feedback.
+At the end of July we [shared and discussed](https://connectedbydata.org/events/2024-07-18-gca-oxford) a draft options paper.

+Over August we are inviting further feedback and running workshop sessions.

-If you would like to get involved, please respond to [our brief sign-up survey here](https://docs.google.com/forms/d/e/1FAIpQLSet2DKr2AImjDKtGPqD54rQysfbpz9bvoUsCljCUVG0AvrCeQ/viewform?usp=sf_link), and we will be in touch.
+If you would like to get more involved, please respond to [our brief sign-up survey here](https://docs.google.com/forms/d/e/1FAIpQLSet2DKr2AImjDKtGPqD54rQysfbpz9bvoUsCljCUVG0AvrCeQ/viewform?usp=sf_link), and we will be in touch.

 ## About the team